-Technology has enriched our lives, but like most good things, it has a flip side: it has also made us vulnerable to crime.
+Technology has enriched our lives, but like most good things, it has a flip side: it has also made us vulnerable to crime especially as regards mobile phones.
 Cyber crimes are on the increase, often leading to devastating consequences.

 Some examples of cyber attacks we are vulnerable to as a result of advanced mobile technology are: